Circularity

 The power of the co-product

 The world's population is increasing.
 In the future, we will have to feed more and more mouths.
 Working on more land to produce more food is not an obvious solution to this matter.
-That is why Duynie Group thinks about every kilogram of the crop in question, because not all of the crops and ingredients processed in the food industry end up on plates for eating.
+That is why Duynie thinks about every kilogram of the crop in question, because not all of the crops and ingredients processed in the food industry end up on plates for eating.
 The leftovers are called co-products, which go, for example, into a fermenter or end up as animal feed, ingredients for pets or pet food, and technical applications such as wallpaper glue.
 This prevents waste and ensures that crops have the greatest possible value.
-This is the mission that Duynie Group is committed to.
+This is the mission that Duynie is committed to.

 08 September 2022

-Marcel Lommers is the manager of Research & Development (R&D) at Duynie Group.
+Marcel Lommers is the manager of Research & Development (R&D) at Duynie.
 He is responsible for establishing and managing R&D projects as well as leading a young and enthusiastic group of four employees.
 ‘As a team, we are absolutely devoted to and passionate about valorizing raw materials as well as co-products from the food, beverage, and bioethanol industries.’
 He notes chips as an example: ‘For one kilo of chips, you need about two kilos of potatoes.
 We make sure that those remaining co-products are made as valuable as possible’.

 A pot of co-product

 Marcel describes the progression of an innovation process.
 ‘Funnily enough, it starts with a pot of co-product being sent to us.
 The first step is investigation.
 What is it, what can you do with it, where does it come from, and what processing can we apply to it?’
-These are the initial questions in what Duynie Group calls the ‘Screening, Scouting and Ideation (SSI) phase’.
+These are the initial questions in what Duynie calls the ‘Screening, Scouting and Ideation (SSI) phase’.
 After these initial questions, we proceed to testing.
 ‘Theory is important, but practice is decisive,’ says Marcel.
 ‘We conduct quick and dirty tests to determine the potential of a project.
 These are based on feeling, but supported by theory and experience.’

 Preference for brewer’s spent grain over wheat flour